TrumanRu/pm2-telegram/README.md

 * CHAT_ID is on `result.message.chat.id` property

-> Notice: If you created group with only you and a bot but later you'll add second real user `chat.id` could be changed by Telegram.
+> Notice: If you created group with only you and a bot, but later you'll add second real user `chat.id` could be changed by Telegram.
 Check `chat.id` after add second real user!

 ### Start module